watzo/aksy/README.txt

 Originally conceived as a competitive cross-platform Ak.Sys, its author got realistic after a while - re-conceiving it as a complementary product for Ak.Sys, focussing on batch functionality and scripting.
-Currently, it supports the Z-Series/MPC4000 and some functionality of the S56K.
+Currently, it supports ~500 sysex functions and file transfers on the Z-Series/MPC4000 and some functionality (disk functions and transfers) of the S56K.

 2. Usage